benjamin-hodgson/benjamin-hodgson.github.io/posts/2017-10-17-recursion-without-recursion.md

 Once again, this code is a huge improvement over the verbose version which used explicit pattern matching and recursion. `Rewrite` allows us to get straight to the point and only think about the parts of the tree we're interested in.

 Here's how `Rewrite` is implemented.
-Much as `SelfAndDescendants` packaged up a pattern of recursion

 ```csharp
 static JqlNode Rewrite(